-We have audited the accompanying financial statements of Camp John Hay Golf Club, Inc. as at December 31, 2022 and 2021, and for each of the three years in the period ended December 31, 2022 in accordance with Philippine Financial Reporting Standards (PFRS), on which we have rendered the attached report dated April 14, 2023.
-The supplementary information shown in the Supplementary Schedules A, B, C, D, E, F and G as additional components required by the Revised SRC, are presented for purposes of filing with the Securities and Exchange Commission and are not a required part of the basic financial statements.
-Such supplementary information are the responsibility of management and have been subjected to the auditing procedures applied in the audit of the basic financial statements.
+We have audited the accompanying financial statements of Camp John Hay Golf Club, Inc. as at December 31, 2023 and 2022, and for each of the three years in the period ended December 31, 2023 in accordance with Philippine Financial Reporting Standards (PFRS), on which we have rendered the attached report dated April 15, 2024.
+The supplementary information shown in the Supplementary Schedules A, B, C, D, E, F and G as additional components required by the Revised Rule 68 of the SRC, are presented for purposes of filing with the Securities and Exchange Commission and are not a required part of the basic financial statements.
+Such supplementary information are the responsibility of management and have been subjected to the auditing procedures applied in the audits of the basic financial statements.
 In our opinion, the supplementary information has been prepared in accordance with Rule 68 of the Revised SRC.